patrick-replogle/patrick-replogle/README.md

 My name is Patrick and I'm a full stack web developer and recent Lambda School alumni from Portland, OR.
-I'm always interested in learning something new, or contributing to an interesting project.
+I'm always eager in learning something new, or contribute to an interesting project.

 Some technologies I like to use include: